garydunkerley/garydunkerley.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year graduate student at the University of Georgia where I am learning as much topology as I can.
+I am a first year graduate student at the University of Georgia where I intend to study topology.

 After earning my B.Sc. in mathematics and literature at Hillsdale College, I earned my masters at Brandeis University where I studied knot invariants under [Daniel Ruberman](https://people.brandeis.edu/~ruberman/).